-LAND USE BRADDOCK METRO NEIGHBORHOOD PARKING DISTRICT RATIOS SINGLE-FAMILY RESIDENTIAL, TWO-FAMILY AND ROW OR TOWNHOUSE DWELLINGS 1.5 spaces per dwelling unit (DU) plus 15% visitor parking MULTI-FAMILY RESIDENTIAL HOTELS 1.0 spaces per DU of less than 3 bed- rooms or 1.5 per DU of 3 bedrooms or more, plus 15% visitor parking 0.7 spaces per 1 guest room plus 1 employee parking space per 15 guest rooms.
-Additional off-street parking for RETAIL auxiliary uses will be determined at the time of development review.
-3.0 spaces per 1,000 SF.
+LAND USE BRADDOCK METRO NEIGHBORHOOD PARKING DISTRICT RATIOS SINGLE-FAMILY RESIDENTIAL, TWO-FAMILY AND ROW OR TOWNHOUSE 1.5 spaces per dwelling unit (DU) plus 15% visitor parking DWELLINGS MULTI-FAMILY RESIDENTIAL 1.0 spaces per DU of less than 3 bed- rooms or 1.5 per DU of 3 bedrooms or more, plus 15% visitor parking HOTELS 0.7 spaces per 1 guest room plus 1 employee parking space per 15 guest rooms.
+Additional off-street parking for auxiliary uses will be determined at the time of development review.
+RETAIL 3.0 spaces per 1,000 SF.
 First 15,000 SF of grocery stores and first 1,200 SF of all other retail exempt.
 RESTAURANTS 1 space per 4 seats.
 First 60 seats exempt.
-OFFICE 1.67 space per 1,000 SF Provided however that in the case ses of fractional snaces, the narking requirement may be separately from residential units to lower the costs of housing for residents who choose not to own or rent a parking space.
+OFFICE 1.67 space per 1,000 SF Provided however that in the cas ses of fractional spaces, the parking requirement may be available, the increase in on-street spaces shall apply to the visitor or retail parking reseparately from residential units to lower the costs of housing for residents who choose not to own or rent a parking space.
 This concept can also be applied to commercial developments.